tab114/JohnsHopkins-Statistical_Inference-Project/Part 1 - Exponential Simulation/Project_Part_1.md

 means <- apply(values, MARGIN = 1, mean) # means of each simulation
-seSim <- sd(means)  # standard error of the simulations - observed sd of the simulated means meanSim <- mean(means) # observed mean of the simulated exponential means mediaSim <- mean(means) # observed median of the simulated exponential means
+seSim <- sd(means)  # standard error of the simulations - observed sd of the simulated means meanSim <- mean(means) # observed mean of the simulated exponential means mediaSim <- median(means) # observed median of the simulated exponential means
 ```

 With lambda = 0.2 the expected Mean from any exponential distribution is 1/lambda = 5, the expected standard deviation is 1/lambda = 5 and the expected stadard deviation of the Mean (standard error) is  5/sqrt(40) = 0.7906.
 Regarding our simulated data, the Mean of the means is 5.0451 and the Standard Error is 0.8088, which are quite close to the expected values.
-In addition, the Median = 5.0451 is quite close to the expected value as well which supports non-skewed data.
+In addition, the Median = 5.0175 is quite close to the expected value as well which supports non-skewed data.

 The following plot displays a histogram of the simulated exponential data, with an overlay of a vertical line which corresponds to the theoretical mean and an overlay of an adjusted normal curve with mean equal to the expected mean of the exp(0.2) and sd equal to the expected standard error of the exp(0.2).